PatrasSergiu/ProcessMonitoringUtility/README.md

 ## A simple tool for monitoring and automatically terminating Windows processes exceeding specified maximum runtime.

-The Process Monitoring Utility manages and monitors Windows processes based on user-defined criteria.
-It is designed to automatically terminate processes that exceed a specified maximum runtime, ensuring system stability and performance.
-This utility is particularly useful in environments where processes may hang or consume excessive resources without supervision.
+The Process Monitoring Utility manages and monitors Windows processes.
+It is designed to automatically terminate processes that exceed a specified maximum runtime, checking the run time of the specified project on a given frequency.
+It also features End-To-End testing with NUnit, and useful information about the activity of the utility is given to the user, and also logged with Serilog for future reference.

 ### How to Run the Utility
 To use the Process Monitoring Utility, follow these steps: